-Small but exceptional system located inside a valley to the West of Passo Oclini - Joch Grimm and belonging to Bolzano Alto-Adige province, this deep canyon was hollowed out by the water through the millenniums and provides a detailed visual representation of the geological history of the Dolomites.
+Small but exceptional system located at the foot of the Weisshorn inside a valley to the West of Passo Oclini - Joch Grimm and belonging to Bolzano Alto-Adige province, this deep canyon was hollowed out by the water through the millenniums and provides a detailed visual representation of the geological history of the Dolomites.

 Dolomiti di Brenta - Brenta Dolomites

 Buffer zone: 4201 ha.

 Parks and Nature Reserves: Adamello-Brenta Natural Park (Unesco Geopark Adamello Brenta)